actionhero/node-resque/README.md

 ## Multi Worker

 node-resque provides a wrapper around the `worker` object which will auto-scale the number of resque workers.
 This will process more than one job at a time as long as there is idle CPU within the event loop.
 For example, if you have a slow job that sends email via SMTP (with low rendering overhead), we can process many jobs at a time, but if you have a math-heavy operation, we'll stick to 1.
-The `multiWorker` handles this by spawngning more and more node-resque workers and managing the pool.
+The `multiWorker` handles this by spawning more and more node-resque workers and managing the pool.

 ```javascript
 var NR = require(__dirname + "/../index.js");